getyourguide/se-tech-challenge/README.md

  * You need to provide a client application consuming the API exposed by the previous application and implement a UI.
  * The client should display the list of activities to the user and allow the user to search for activities by title by providing an input field.
  * You need to decide if the filtering logic should be implemented on the client or on the server.
- * Please add instructions on how to run locally your project.
+ * Please add instructions on how to run locally your project and notes on your architectural choices.

 # How to submit your work
 Please fork this repository and send us a link to your forked repository or a zip file containing your work.